njtierney/intro2rpkgs/schedule.md

 - Why write an R package?
   - R packages as portable code containers
-  - The “laundry basket” analogy
+  - The "laundry basket" analogy
   - Sharing code beyond copy-paste and email
   - Packages for personal use vs public sharing
 - Installation and setup